aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

 #### Code the Delete Handler<a name="resource-type-walkthrough-implement-delete-handler-code"></a>

-1. In your IDE, open the `DeleteHandler.java` file, located in the `src/main/java/com/custom/testing/wordpress` folder\.
+1. In your IDE, open the `DeleteHandler.java` file, located in the `src/main/java/com/example/testing/wordpress` folder\.

 1. Replace the entire contents of the `DeleteHandler.java` file with the following code\.

    ```
-   package com.custom.testing.wordpress;
+   package com.example.testing.wordpress;

    import software.amazon.cloudformation.proxy.AmazonWebServicesClientProxy;
    import software.amazon.cloudformation.proxy.HandlerErrorCode;
    import software.amazon.cloudformation.proxy.Logger;